-Continuing from part one, Jerry Honeycutt offers more advice on using system policies on your Windows desktops and explores alternatives.
+Continuing from part one, Jerry Honeycutt offers more advice on using system policies on your Windows desktops

 Deploying system policy

 If you're configuring system policy for Windows NT 4.0 client computers, you're done.
 Windows NT 4.0 loads Ntconfig.pol from the NETLOGON share.
 If you're configuring system policy for Windows 98 or Windows Millennium Edition clients, you must configure the clients to use policy.
 First, you must install the policy feature.
 The easiest way is to copy the file Grouppol.dll from the product CD in ToolsReskitNetadminPoledit folder to the WindowsSystem folder.
 Then, import the file Grouppol.reg into the registry from the same location.
 This file is in the same folder as Grouppol.dll.
 You can perform both steps silently from users' logon scripts.
 Place both files in a network share; use the copy command to copy Grouppol.dll to Windows System; then, use the command regedit /s servershareGrouppol.reg to import the settings.

 After you've installed the policy feature, you must enable user-level access control.
 In Control Panel, double-click Network.
 On the Access Control tab, click User-Level Access Control -> Obtain List Of Users And Groups From and type the name of the domain from which you want the computer to obtain user and group information.
 Make sure you select Windows NT domain as the authenticator type if you're prompted.

 Almost finished.
 The last step is to enable user profiles in Windows 98 and Windows Millennium Edition.
 In Control Panel, double-click Passwords.
 On the User Profiles tab, click Users Can Customize Their Preferences.
 Select Include Desktop Icons And My Network Places Contents In User Settings and Include Start Menu And Program Groups In User Settings.
 After selecting these settings, you might have to restart the computer.